Ruth Elias

 Ruth Elias (née Huppert; 6 October 1922 – 11 October 2008) was a Jewish woman who was born Ruth Huppert in Moravian Ostrava on 6 October 1922.
-After the German annexation of Czechoslovakia, she was sent to the Theresienstadt ghetto and then Auschwitz concentration camp where she survived experimentation by Dr. Mengele.
+Her parents were Friedrich (Fritz) Huppert and Malvina Ringer.
+Elias had an older sister, Edith (b.
+1920).
+After the German annexation of Czechoslovakia, she was sent to the Theresienstadt ghetto where she married and became pregnant.
+She was transported to Auschwitz concentration camp, where she disguised her pregnancy and later selected for transfer to a labor camp in Hamburg, Germany where she was discovered to be pregnant.
+An SS doctor had her transferred to Ravensbrück concentration camp and then back to Auschwitz.
+When Dr. Josef Mengele discovered she was pregnant, he let her give birth just to see how long a baby could live without being fed.
+After a week, she injected her newborn baby girl with morphine which saved her life.

 She subsequently went to Israel where she wrote a memoir, Triumph of Hope.
-She died on 11 October 2008 at age 86.
+She died on 11 October 2008 at age 86 in Beit-Yitzhak-Sha'ar Hefer, Israel.